Cat Not Using the Litter Box? Reasons and Solutions

 3. Dislike of New Litter

-If your cat stops using the litter box after a change, try switching back to the old litter.
+Remember to introduce new litter gradually.
+Cats are creatures of habit and may be put off by sudden changes.
 A gradual transition is best, mixing the old and new litter types to help your cat adjust.
-Frequent changes are not recommended as cats prefer consistency.
+Frequent changes are not recommended, as cats prefer consistency.

 4. Improper Litter Box Size